Experiment design for impulse response identification with signal matrix models: Background material

 The mean-squared error of the estimates (\ref{eqn:LS}) crucially depends on the values of $n$ and $N$.
 It is known that a larger model flexibility gained by increasing $n$ comes at the cost of a larger variance, especially when $N$ is of the same order of $n$.
 Regularized least-squares problems have been widely investigated in the context of FIR estimation to address this bias-variance trade-off \citep{Chen_Auto12,Pillonetto_2010}, and recently in \citep{Fujimoto_Auto_2018,MuChen_Auto_2018} the input design problem for regularized LS identification of FIR models has been considered.

-Even with regularization, there are two important assumptions underlying the LS formulation.
-First, $h_i\approx 0$ for all $i\geq n$.
-This depends on the dominant poles of the system, and for lightly damped plants large values of $n$ are required to satisfy it.
-Second, the past input trajectory $(u_i^d)_{i=1-n}^{-1}$ is known.
-If this is not the case, either the past inputs are assumed zero (and, when this does not hold, bias is introduced), or the first $n-1$ data points are discarded (non-windowed case), with detrimental consequences on the data efficiency.
+Even with regularization, there are two important aspects underlying the LS formulation.
+First, the past input trajectory $(u_i^d)_{i=1-n}^{-1}$ is required.
+If this is not available, either the past inputs are assumed zero (and, when this does not hold, bias is introduced), or the first $n-1$ data points are discarded (non-windowed case), with detrimental consequences on the data efficiency.
+Second, Eq. (\ref{FIR_vect}) solves in general a different problem than the truncated IIR estimation originally stated and of interest here, unless $h_i\approx 0$ for all $i\geq n$.
+Satisfaction of this condition depends on the dominant poles of the system, and for lightly damped plants large values of $n$ are required.